How to Analyze Survey Data Without a Statistics Background

 Three specific failure modes show up over and over:

-• Cherry-picking.
+- Cherry-picking.
 You notice the data points that match your hypothesis and skip the ones that don't.

-• Simpson's paradox.
+- Simpson's paradox.
 An overall trend reverses when you break it down by subgroup.
 You will never catch this by eyeballing.

-• Ignoring base rates.
+- Ignoring base rates.
 "40% of enterprise customers complained" sounds bad.
 But if only 5 enterprise customers responded, that is 2 people.

-What "real" survey analysis actually looks like
+What does real survey analysis actually involve?

 When a researcher analyzes survey data properly, they do not just count responses.
 They do several things that most teams skip entirely.